Chapter · DKIM for SendGrid

-DKIM setup · SendGrid
+Guide · DKIM · SendGrid

-How to set up DKIM for SendGrid
+How to set up DKIM for SendGrid.

 SendGrid (Twilio) is one of the most-used transactional ESPs.
 Their domain authentication wizard generates per-account CNAMEs you publish on a sending subdomain — never on your apex.